christian-mejia/pricosha/README.md

 A social network to share content amongst FriendGroups

 # Features
-1. Login:​ The user enters username and password.
+*1. Login:​* The user enters username and password.
 PriCoSha checks whether the hash of the password matches the stored password for that username.
 If so, it initiates a session, storing the username and any other relevant data in session variables, then goes to the home page (or provides some mechanism for the user to select their next